pheotter/Insurance-Analytics-Platform/README.md

 # Insurance Analytics Platform

-A personal project focused on **auto insurance actuarial pricing**, using **Snowflake + dbt + Python** to build a reproducible workflow from simulated source data through triangles, LDF/CDF, ultimate candidates, selected ultimate methods, trend review, and final indication outputs.
+A personal project focused on **auto insurance actuarial pricing**, using **Snowflake + dbt + Python** to build a reproducible workflow from simulated source data through triangles, LDF/CDF, ultimate candidates, selected ultimate methods, trend review, indication outputs, and a controls layer.

 > This repository is a portfolio-grade implementation of a human-in-the-loop actuarial workflow with Airflow orchestration.